melstr/melstr/README.md

 - https://github.com/melstr/SpringPlaceAndEvents

 ## About me
-I've studied in Ogarev Mordovian State University (Software Engineer bachelor).
+I studied in Ogarev Mordovian State University (Software Engineer bachelor).
 I had crazy amount of freedom with ideas that I could implement in there.

-During my study I've tryed and learnt many technologies and knowlege in classes and additional courses.
+During my study I'd tryed and learnt many technologies and knowlege in classes and additional courses.
 Such as:
 - Php, SQL, C++, C#, Python, Matlab
 - HTML, JavaScript, CSS
 - Project Management frameworks
-- Math, algorithms and data structures
+- Maths, algorithms and data structures
 - Network topologies
 - and many more...

-As for my hobby, I like playing and researching music.
+As for my hobby, I like playing and analyze music.
 In my senior years of university I was interested in digital audio processing.
 I've tryed to solve one of the music beginners' problems - searching for the chords of a song.

-**So, I'd made a Chord Recognition program on Python: https://github.com/melstr/ChordRecognition**!!!
+**So, I'd made a Chord Recognition program on Python: https://github.com/melstr/ChordRecognition**.

-Also, I'd applied as a master in the same university, wrote and published an [article](http://journal.mrsu.ru/wp-content/uploads/2021/11/10.-statyafirsovameleshkin.pdf) (Russian) on Chord Recognition problem.
+Also, I'd entered master's program in the same university, written and published an [article](http://journal.mrsu.ru/wp-content/uploads/2021/11/10.-statyafirsovameleshkin.pdf) (Russian) on Chord Recognition problem.

-Unfortunately, I've found out that I stopped developing my skills there, and I decided to abandon the idea of finishing my master degree in university.
+Unfortunately, I'd found out that I stopped developing my skills there, and I'd decided to abandon the idea of finishing my master's degree in university.

-Now I'm studying Java Backend stack (1 year) and moving to Saint Petersburg in the hope of finding a job as a Java Backend developer.
+Now I study Java Backend stack (for 1 year+) and move to Saint Petersburg in the hope of finding a job as a Java Backend developer.